Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 • receipts

 It sounds boring.
-It can also be the difference between a smooth process and weeks of back-and-forth.
+It can also be the difference between a more organised process and weeks of avoidable back-and-forth.

 Courtesy car or hire car: don’t agree to anything you don’t understand

-A replacement car can be genuinely helpful after a non-fault accident, but the paperwork still matters.
-Courtesy car, hire car and repair arrangements do not always work in exactly the same way, so it helps to understand the terms before you agree to anything.
+A replacement car can be genuinely helpful after a non-fault accident, but it is not something to accept without understanding the paperwork.
+Courtesy car, hire car and repair arrangements do not always work in exactly the same way, and eligibility can depend on the circumstances.

 Before you accept: